noiredayz/trilaud/README.md

 3. Open config.js in a text editor and fill out the config.
 Instruction are inside
 4. create a file called "channels.txt" and fill it with channels you want to be in, one channel per line.
 Empty and too short lines are ignored
 5. Download and install node.js.
 I develop it on Node 12.xLTS and run it on 10.xLTS, so I recommend using 12.xLTS if you don't use it otherwise
-6. Run npm install in the project's folder to install the required modules
+6. Run **npm si** in the project's folder to install the required modules.
+Of course you can use **npm install** too, however **si** installs the same verisons of packages I have on my dev pc and also in the packages-lock.json, minimizing the chance of incompatibility errors.
 7. Run the program with "node triLaud.js"
 8. optional: Install the pm2 process manager (https://pm2.keymetrics.io/) and run the program with "pm2 triLaud.js". pm2 will automatically restart it on case of crashes and errors I can only handle with terminating the application
 9. On updates: check the console or config.js.example for added new options that require setup